ripienaar/mcollective-server-provisioner/README.markdown

   1. Signs the certificate on all masters
  1. Does an initial puppet run with the 'bootstrap_puppet' action
  1. Does a 2nd puppet run via 'run_puppet' action.
 This should remove the provision agent from the node
- 1. Removes the lock file on the node
+ 1. Disable the agent preventing it from being discovered in future
  1. Notifies my iPhone via boxcar

 To do this we re-use a lot of existing agents: